jonstephens85/SpatialLM/README.md

 If you have an Pro model iPhone or iPad, I suggest downloading [Sitescape](https://apps.apple.com/us/app/sitescape-lidar-scanner-cad/id1524700432) for quick point cloud generation.

 Note that the point cloud generated is Y-up so you will need to do a 90 degree X axis rotation to re-orient the data.
 Then, you will need to align the walls to the X/Y axis.
+I created a video on how to do this!
+[Watch it here](https://youtu.be/5OrJ1QSFTYM).

 ## SpatialLM Testset